ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 ## Issues to deal with

 Nouns like "mishi", where the signular vowel is "i" rather than "a".
-Listed on Page 174 of Valentine.
+Listed on Page 177 of Valentine.
+These are vestiges of an old gender marking system where "i" was inanimate and "a" was animate.

 Some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni, also "aki" does not delete; these are all inanimate Cy stems.
-Seems like there are some irregularities here.
+Basically, it seems like the short vowel persists in the singular forms no matter what, so we probably need a special character to ensure it never deletes.
 	- "anwi", "mini" are also small stems that end in y

+Cases like "miskwi" and "nibi", where the stem ends in "yi".
+These are probably just Class 5B, but with an inconsistent stem in the OPD.
+These also are cases where the short vowel never deletes.

 Irregular diminutives in the VVny stem class.